Employer of Record UAE

 In addition to this, there are specific rules for payroll and taxation in the UAE, which depend on whether your organization employs International or local employees.
 The country has little in the way of corporate tax as there is no individual income tax for employees, social security for ex-pats, no payroll tax, no statutory pension contributions for ex-pats, or withholding tax.
 In the UAE companies can go for various modes such as remote payroll, local payroll administration, internal payroll, or fully outsource payroll and employee management options.

-Infotree Global Solutions takes care of all aspects of payroll and taxes for employees as your UAE Employer of Record, including taxes, withholding, social security payments, or any other statutory requirements for your company.
+Infotree Global Solutions takes care of all aspects of payroll and taxes for employees as your Employer of Record UAE, including taxes, withholding, social security payments, or any other statutory requirements for your company.

 Employment Laws in UAE